sinayanudel/loan-app-task/README.md

     ```
 2. Set up app using Docker

-    Run the following commands in powershell:
+    Run the following commands in PowerShell:
     ```
     # build the Docker image
     docker build -t loan-management-api .